The Singleton Puppy

 What I am looking for here is input.
 Here are the special needs and some of the solutions for the singleton puppy that I can think of but I don’t want to overlook anything;

 1) Monitoring his intake so he doesn’t become a Pork Pie — although I have been given advise both for and against trying to regulate intake.

 4) Socializing.
-Puppies learn bit inhibition and doggy body language through their littermates.
-Without littermates you could easily raise a social deviant puppy.
-Encore will be great for this but I also I know of a litter of Cocker Spaniels near by that was born the same day as Sid so my plan is to approach this breeder for play dates with this litter once Sid is 3-4 weeks old.
+Puppies learn bite inhibition and doggy body language through their littermates.
+Without littermates, you could easily raise a social deviant puppy.
+Encore will be great for this but I also I know of a litter of Cocker Spaniels nearby that was born the same day as Sid so my plan is to approach this breeder for play dates with this litter once Sid is 3-4 weeks old.

 Okay, I am now appealing to all of you true Breeders out there or anyone who has had experience raising a Singleton those of you that are just great a surfing the internet:).
 Any input you have for me would be greatly appreciated!